-It’s ok to ask a customer for a review in person or via email, but what isn’t ok is to offer incentives for positive reviews.
+It’s okay to ask a customer for a review in person or via email or text, but it isn’t okay to offer incentives for positive reviews.
 Doing this only erodes trust with the customer and ultimately shows them you care more about making yourself look good than about their experience with your practice.

 In fact, offering a reward for a good review directly violates many of the ethics standards for online directories and could lead to blowback against your business.
 You don’t want to go there!

-We recommend trying email marketing campaigns to generate reviews from recent customers.
-You don’t want to be sending an email to a former patient or to an unengaged segment of your customer base as they are less likely to respond, or worse, might leave you a bad review.
+We recommend trying targeted mobile testimonial campaigns to generate reviews from recent customers.
+You don’t want to be sending an email or text to a former patient or unengaged segment of your customer base, as they are less likely to respond, or might leave you a bad review.

 The next step is to measure what customers think.
-This means getting a read on what people are currently saying online about you on places like Google, Facebook, Foursquare and others online directories.
+This means getting a read on what people are currently saying online about you on places like Google, Facebook, Foursquare and other online directories.

 When (not if) you get a negative review, don’t panic.
 These things are bound to happen in the service industry.
 Instead, focus on what can be changed or improved to better meet patient expectations.

 This step can be daunting, especially if you get a lot of reviews, but we have a solution for you!